LVLMs and Humans Ground Differently in Referential Communication: Results

 The quantitative data and corpus show clearly that humans entrained: the REs they used got shorter, but remained related to the previous round's RE (lexical overlap) and overall, the interactions became shorter (in both words and turns) and more efficient over rounds, meaning that the partners expended less linguistic effort to understand each other increasingly well.
 These results are consistent with previous referential communication experiments \citep[e.g.,][]{brennan1996conceptual, clark1986referring}, despite our novel setup (online and typing-only).

 \paragraph{AI-AI} The AI-AI interactions showed a very different pattern from the human-human interactions.
 Communicative success (accuracy) started high, at 90\% (even higher than for human-human interactions), but decreased steadily over rounds.
 As for communicative effort, the number of words used began at about three times that of human-human pairs in Round 1 and did not decrease; turns, as well, were much longer in this condition than in the human-human condition.
-That the number of turns did not decrease over rounds suggests that the AI-AI pairs failed to benefit from common ground and that they continued to engage in excessive confirmation, even in later rounds (for an example, see Figure~\ref{fig:AI-AI-example} in Appendix~\ref{app:dialogue-examples}; note especially the peculiar exchange in Round 3, where the director describes the wrong basket and the matcher mysteriously places the correct target).
+That the number of turns did not decrease over rounds suggests that the AI-AI pairs failed to benefit from common ground and that they continued to engage in excessive confirmation, even in later rounds (for an example, see Figure~\ref{fig:AI-AI-example}).
 Finally, concerning lexical entrainment, the number of RE words started out high (around 450) and did not decrease.
 Lexical overlap remained high as well (always at least 60\%).